 The City University of New York offers a doctoral program in musicology, ethnomusicology, theory, composition, and performance.
 General information about CUNY Ph.D. and D.M.A. programs is in the chapter "Support for Academic Success in Graduate School."
 Conservatory of Music courses may be credited toward the CUNY doctoral degree with permission of the executive officer of the doctoral program.
 For information, students should consult the assistant director of The Conservatory of Music and the executive officer of the doctoral program.
 Walter W. Gerboth Music Library Named in honor of its principal founder and first librarian, respected teacher and scholar Walter W. Gerboth, the library offers facilities for music study, research, and listening.
 The music library is located on the second floor of the Brooklyn College Library.
-Established more than forty years ago and augmented by substantial bequests, the collection comprises scores, collected works, phonograph recordings, tapes, compact discs, music and dance video cassettes, CD-ROMs, playback equipment for on-site listening, and general and specialized books about music and dance as well as a fine selection of periodicals, yearbooks, and online music reference works.
+Established more than fifty years ago and augmented by substantial bequests, the collection comprises scores, collected works, phonograph recordings, tapes, compact discs, music and dance video cassettes, CD-ROMs, playback equipment for on-site listening, and general and specialized books about music and dance as well as a fine selection of periodicals, yearbooks, and online music reference works.
 Subject strengths lie in American music and performance scores.
-The collection is complemented by that of the Institute for Studies in American Music, 415 Whitehead Hall.
+The collection is complemented by that of the Hitchcock Institute for Studies in American Music, 415 Whitehead Hall.
 Courses Unless a prerequisite is specific, students may apply graduate or undergraduate courses toward fulfillment of that prerequisite.
-The Schedule of Classes published each term lists courses offered.
-Not all courses are offered each term.
-604T Music for the Classroom Teacher 45 hours: 3 credits Development of the musical background of the elementary school teacher.
+Courses Music 7700 through 7781 may be taken for credit each term the student is enrolled.
+The following Music seminars may be repeated for credit with a different topic, as indicated in the Schedule of Classes and approved by the director: Music U7603G-U7606G - Seminar(s) in music history; Music U7631G, U7632G, U7633X, U7634X, U7641X, U7642X, U7650X, U7651X, U7840X, 7850X.
+MUSC 6040T Music for the Classroom Teacher 45 hours: 3 credits Development of the musical background of the elementary school teacher.
 Exploration, presentation, and discussion of approaches to teaching music in elementary school.
 Demonstration of the techniques of Orff, Kodaly, and others.
 Listening and performing activities.
-651T Music Education Colloquium 15 hours, 20 hours fieldwork; 0 credits A colloquium for music education majors.
+MUSC 6510T Music Education Colloquium 15 hours, 20 hours fieldwork; 0 credits A colloquium for music education majors.
 Guest speakers, student and faculty presentations, discussions on current topics in music education.
 Required of music education majors each semester.
 Field experience in the public schools.
-Assigned grades of P or F. 658.1T Music in the Elementary School 45 hours, 30 hours supervised field experience; 3 credits Techniques, methods, and materials used in teaching music in the elementary schools including instruction for pre-kindergarten children.
+Assigned grades of P or F. MUSC 6581T Music in the Elementary School 45 hours, 30 hours supervised field experience; 3 credits Techniques, methods, and materials used in teaching music in the elementary schools including instruction for pre-kindergarten children.
 Development and application of music, teaching, and observation skills; assessment and organization in the context of the overall elementary school music program; child development; diversity.
 Includes observation and supervised teaching in public schools.
 Prerequisite: permission of the director.
-Corequisite: Music 651T.
-658.2T Music in the Secondary School 45 hours, 15 hours field experience; 3 credits Study of techniques, methods, and materials used in teaching music in diverse, multicultural secondary schools, including choral and instrumental ensembles and general music courses.
+Corequisite: Music 6510T [651T].
+MUSC 6582T Music in the Secondary School 45 hours, 15 hours field experience; 3 credits Study of techniques, methods, and materials used in teaching music in diverse, multicultural secondary schools, including choral and instrumental ensembles and general music courses.
 Recruitment, curriculum, materials analysis, assessment, adolescent development, technology, special learners, and current issues.
 Includes supervised field experience in public schools.
 Prerequisite: permission of the director.
-Corequisite: Music 651T.
-658.3T Music in Special Education 45 hours, 15 hours field experience; 3 credits Techniques, methods, and materials used in teaching music to special learners of different ages and developmental levels, especially in an inclusive classroom setting.
+Corequisite: Music $65\,\mathrm{IOT}$ [$65\,\mathrm{IT}$].
+MUSC 6583T Music in Special Education 45 hours, 15 hours field experience; 3 credits Techniques, methods, and materials used in teaching music to special learners of different ages and developmental levels, especially in an inclusive classroom setting.
 Current issues.
 Field experience.
-Corequisite: Music 651T.
+Corequisite: Music 6510T [651T].